 - Fall semester: September 8 – December 18, 2015*

 Location / Maps

 USC Mrs. T.H.
 Chan Division of Occupational Science and Occupational Therapy

 About the Instructors

-Erna Imperatore Blanche PhD, OTR/L, FAOTA received her degree in occupational therapy at the University of Chile (Santiago, Chile), a Master’s degree in Special Education at Columbia University, and a PhD in Occupational Science at the University of Southern California.
+Erna Imperatore Blanche PhD, OTR/L, FAOTA received her degree in occupational therapy at the University of Chile (Santiago, Chile), a master’s degree in Special Education at Columbia University and a PhD in Occupational Science at the University of Southern California.
 She is an expert in both interventions based on occupational science and pediatric occupational therapy for children with developmental disabilities, including autism.
-She has co-authored two books and one video series on pediatric practice: Combining Neurodevelopmental Treatment and Sensory Integration Principles, Understanding the Nature of Sensory Integration with Diverse Populations (book), and Observations Based on Sensory Integration (book) and has published numerous articles in English and Spanish on the topics of play/wellness and issues in clinical practice.
+She has co-authored two books, Combining Neurodevelopmental Treatment and Sensory Integration Principles and Understanding the Nature of Sensory Integration with Diverse Populations, and one video series, Observations Based on Sensory Integration, on pediatric clinical practice.
+She has published numerous articles in English and Spanish on the topics of play/wellness and issues in clinical practice.
 Dr. Blanche trained with Dr. A. Jean Ayres in 1984, and since then she has lectured internationally in more than 20 countries and still has ties with clinical practice at Therapy West, Inc. and with the Department of Occupational Therapy at the University of Chile, Santiago.
-Dr. Blanche’s research interests include clinical evaluation and intervention, and the relationship between sensory processing and lifestyle choices.
+Dr. Blanche’s research interests include clinical evaluation and intervention and the relationship between sensory processing and lifestyle choices.

 $3500.
 In addition to the course fee, participants should anticipate additional book and material fees in the range of approximately $500.

 A refund, less $100 administrative fee, will be made if a cancellation notice is received 30 business days prior to the course date.
 Cancellation by instructor will result in full refund.